 Lifestyle and care standards

-The national care standards ensure that you have the right to:
+Your rights and responsibilities as a resident should meet the national care standards.
+These ensure that you have the right to:

 - a written agreement in a format you can understand that outlines your occupancy rights and the terms and conditions of your residence